 Fatty acids are necessary chemicals in the body.
 They are found in more complex chemicals such as triglycerides, phospholipids, sphingolipids, glycolipids, and others.
 Triglycerides, are the main chemicals in “fat”; they are primarily a storage form.
 Phospholipids are part of the membranes that surround all cells in the body and the smaller structures inside the cells.
 Sphingolipids and glycolipids are complex chemicals that are found mainly in brain and nerve cells; gangliosides and myelin are in this category.
 The bottom line is that fatty acids are absolutely necessary for many normal body functions.
 We couldn’t live without them.

 Fatty acids are found in the foods we eat.
 They are in particularly high amounts in fatty or greasy foods, fried foods, and oils.
 They are also present in large amounts in nuts and seeds.
 Meat, even lean cuts, have a lot of fatty acid in them.
-On the other hand, vegetables, fruits, and starchy foods (e.g. pasta or breads) are relatively low in fatty acids.
+On the other hand, vegetables, fruits (except for the skin of the fruit), and starchy foods (e.g. pasta or breads) are relatively low in fatty acids.

 What happens to dietary fatty acids?
 Fatty acids and other nutrients in food reach the stomach where the process of digestion begins.
 In this process, foods are broken down into their different components, such as carbohydrates (sugars and starches), proteins, and lipids (fatty acids and cholesterol).
 These components of food are then absorbed by the cells that line the intestines.
 Nutrients pass through the intestinal cells and into small blood vessels.
 These blood vessels go directly to the liver, which can be thought of as a “processing plant” for nutrients.
 In the liver cells, nutrients are metabolized; this means that they are either broken down to produce heat or energy, or are converted to other chemicals that the body needs.
 Excess nutrients can be converted to a storage form such as glycogen (for sugars) or triglycerides (for fatty acids).